A Life More Ordinary chapbooks

 A Grand Day Out

-The third in our series of chapbooks features the work of three DEEP (Dementia Engagement & Empowerment Project) groups: DEEP Vibes Scarborough, York Minds and Voices and Face It Together (FIT) in Bradford.
-The three groups have been working with Ian Beesley, Ian McMillan and Tony Husband on a project focusing on the 'Right to Get Out and About' organised by IDEAL project partner Innovations in Dementia.
-The design of the chapbook is based on the 1950s 'Picture Post' magazine which every summer would include a feature on going on a day out, often with people enjoying a trip to the seaside.
-In this style, the booklet includes photos from one of the events where the York and Bradford groups travelled to Scarborough to meet up with DEEP Vibes.
+The third and final chapbook featured the work of three DEEP (Dementia Engagement & Empowerment Project) groups: DEEP Vibes Scarborough, York Minds and Voices and Face It Together (FIT) in Bradford.
+The three groups worked with Ian Beesley, Ian McMillan and Tony Husband on a project that focused on the 'Right to Get Out and About' organised by IDEAL project partner Innovations in Dementia.
+The design of the chapbook was based on the 1950s 'Picture Post' magazine which every summer would include a feature on going on a day out, often with people enjoying a trip to the seaside.
+In this style, the booklet included photos from one of the events where the York and Bradford groups travelled to Scarborough to meet up with DEEP Vibes.
 Despite an eventful train journey they all had 'A Grand Day Out' in the end.

 A pdf of the chapbook can be downloaded from here (PDF, 4.7MB)